raselShikderDev/digital-wallet-ph/README.md

 ```
 digital-wallet/
+├── dist                    # For converting into typescript to javascript
+├── api
+│   ├── index.ts            # Ffunction for vercel login
 ├── node_modules/           # Automatically generated directory for dependencies.
 ├── src/
 │   ├── config/             # Environment variables and configuration settings.